wxie2017/wxie2017.github.io/pages/speech/understanding_your_communication_style.md

 Direct communicators prefer when you get to the point quickly and in a succinct manner.
 When dealing with these communicators, be specific and avoid over-explaining or repeating yourself.
 Focus on solutions and only provide details when asked.
-While people with the direct communication style is results-oriented, focused, and competitive, they are motivated to get things accomplished, they are quick and decisive.
+While people with direct communication style is results-oriented, focused, and competitive, they are motivated to get things accomplished, they are quick and decisive.
 Because they are independent and confident, they prefer a busy, efficient and structured environment.
 Others may sometimes perceive them as impatient and demanding.
 So allowing